-The bill creates the Colorado rare disease advisory council (council) in the department of public health and environment (department) to inform state agencies, the public, and the legislature about rare diseases and make recommendations concerning the needs of Coloradans living with rare diseases and their medical providers and caregivers.
+The act creates the Colorado rare disease advisory council (council) in the department of public health and environment (department) to inform state agencies, the public, and the legislature about rare diseases and make recommendations concerning the needs of Coloradans living with rare diseases and their medical providers and caregivers.

 The council consists of 12 voting members and one nonvoting member representing the office of health equity in the department.
-The council's 12 voting members include, in part, a researcher, a geneticist, a physician, a pharmacist, and persons living with a rare disease, the parent of a child diagnosed with a rare disease, and representatives of the biotechnology or pharmaceutical industry and of a health insurer.
+The council's 12 voting members include, in part, a researcher, a geneticist, a physician, a professional nurse, a pharmacist, persons living with a rare disease, the parent of a child diagnosed with a rare disease, and representatives of the biotechnology or pharmaceutical industry and of a health insurer.
 Members of the council are appointed by the speaker and minority leader of the house of representatives and the president and minority leader of the senate.
 The appointing authorities shall make initial appointments to the council by October 1, 2022.

-hearingsmeetings and soliciting public comment to assist with a state survey of the needs of individuals in the state living with rare diseases;
+- Convening public meetings and soliciting public comment to assist with a state survey of the needs of individuals in the state living with rare diseases;

 - Educating and making recommendations to state agencies and health insurers concerning issues relating to utilization management procedures for treatment of patients with rare diseases;